David Eduardo Bernal Michelena

 He formerly served as a Senior Computer Forensic Analyst at Scitum from July 2011 to July 2013.
 His main activities there were evidence acquisition, analysis, preservation, incident response, log analysis and results reporting to Scitums clients.
 In Scitum he had the opportunity to work in challenging projects for Mexican private and public institutions, including large Banks and other large government clients.

 In November 2010, David was one of the main instructors in the forensics workshop on LINUX systems at the prestigious local event UNAM security conference.
 From August 2009 to July 2011 he worked as an incident handler and forensic analyst in UNAM Computer Emergency Response Team, which is the first CERT to be created in Mexico.

 In August 2010, he was one of the winners of Honeynet 5th Forensic Challenge, log mysteries.
-From May 2011 to July 2011, he gave his first SANS 508 Advanced Computer Forensic and Incident Response course in Mexico, in 2013 he gave his second course.
+In 2011 he gave his first SANS 508 Advanced Computer Forensic and Incident Response course in Mexico, in 2013 he gave his second course.
 He loves teaching, specially InfoSec courses.

 On his free time, he likes to play the piano.

 |Type||Course / Location||Date||Register|

 Feb 1, 2014 -

 Apr 5, 2014

 *Course contents may vary depending upon location, see specific event description for details.